Keystone College: Campus

 Keystone's scenic 276-acre (1.1 km2) campus, located at the gateway to the Endless Mountains of Northeastern Pennsylvania, features hiking trails and a freshwater stream.
 The campus is 15 miles northwest of Scranton on U.S. Routes 6 and 11, and is located in both Lackawanna and Wyoming counties.

 Woodlands Campus

 Keystone's 170-acre Woodlands Campus features approximately seven miles of hiking trails that are open to students and the public seven days a week from dawn until dusk.

 Academics

-Keystone College offers more than 50 degree options at the undergraduate and graduate levels in several academic programs within two schools.
-The college is accredited by the Middle States Commission on Higher Education.
+Keystone College offers more than 50 degree options at the undergraduate and graduate levels in several academic divisions within two schools.